2 dead, 1 seriously injured in US-131 crash

 SCHOOLCRAFT TOWNSHIP, Mich.
-(WOOD) — Michigan State Police troopers from the Paw Paw post are investigating a car crash where two people died yesterday, May 7th, around 2:52 p.m.
+(WOOD) — Michigan State Police troopers from the Paw Paw post are investigating a car crash where two people died Friday.

-Troopers say the crash happened on southbound US-131 near W X Y Ave in Schoolcraft Township where investigation shows a Chevy Impala was traveling east on W X Y Ave when they were hit while crossing through the intersection by a Dodge Durango traveling south on US-131.
+Troopers say the crash happened around 2:52 p.m. on southbound US-131 near W X Y Ave in Schoolcraft Township.
+They say a Chevrolet Impala was traveling east on W X Y Ave when it was hit while crossing through the intersection by a Dodge Durango traveling south on US-131.

 The driver of the Durango, a 27-year-old man from Saginaw, suffered minor injuries while his passenger, a 24-year-old female from Flint, suffered serious injuries.
 Both were taken to Bronson Hospital for treatment.